Engin-Boot/capture-behavior-of-a-visit-counter-aayushvirkar/needs-director.md

 Scenario: Show patient visits during working days and holidays

   Given
- I am director of an hospital
+  People visit the hospital
   When
   patient enters the premises of the hospital
   Then
-  Take record of the patient (Entry/Exit)
+  Take record of the patient

 Scenario: Compute parking slots to reserve for visiting specialists

   Given
-  i am director of an hosiptal
+  Patients and Working staff park their vehicles
   When
   Parking capacity is near 90%
   Then